saoudrizwan/Disk/README.md

 Let's say, for example, that you try to write data to a location on the file system where data already exists:
 ```
-❗️💾Disk: File with name "posts" already exists in Documents Directory.
+❗️💾 Disk: File with name "posts" already exists in Documents Directory.
 Removing and replacing with contents of new data...
 ```
 In this case, Disk took care of everything for you.
 You should have first checked if a file exists in the location you wanted to store data to (using `fileExists(:in:)`), and then stored the data.